 The group vibe was incredible throughout the training.
 Participants from the different institutions and disciplines actively engaged in classroom discussions.
 An efficient icebreaker (see below) and the networking event, complemented with frequent breaks and delicious local refreshments facilitated more conversations beyond the classroom.

-We extended our training by an extra half day, where we introduced the different Carpentries curricula and types of courses that our attendees could organize in their workplace.
+We extended our training by an extra half day, where we introduced the different Carpentries curricula and types of courses that our attendees could organise in their workplace.
 One of the most enjoyable sessions on this day was the workshop planning session, where we grouped the participants as per their affiliation (i.e. institution).
-The participants were then asked to discuss the logistics and different stages of planning involved in organizing a workshop.
+The participants were then asked to discuss the logistics and different stages of planning involved in organising a workshop.
 Our participants thoroughly enjoyed this part and enthusiastically presented their plan to the entire classroom.

 We noticed that some examples in the course materials are not relatable for non-American and non-European participants.
 It was evident that the materials need to be adapted in order to facilitate a better learning opportunity for participants in different countries and cultures.